aig-hagen/aig_graph_component/README.md

 ##### Changing Node Shape and Size

 For changing both the shape and the size of nodes, we can use the convenience function named `setnodeProps`.
-If we only want to update either the shape or the size individually, we can use`setNodeShape` and `setNodeSize`.
+If we only want to update either the shape or the size individually, we can use `setNodeShape`, `setNodeShapeDefault` and `setNodeSizeDefault`.

 The `setNodeProps` expects a node property object:
 - `{shape: 'circle', radius: number}`